embrace-io/embrace-docs/docs/android/faq.md

     tools:node="remove">
 </provider>
 ```

+:::tip Recommended Usage
-**Recommended Usage:** Only disable the WorkManager initializer.
+Only disable the WorkManager initializer.
 This will allow the Embrace SDK to function properly:

 ```xml
 <provider
     android:name="androidx.startup.InitializationProvider"